kaizhu717/kaizhu717/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am broadly interested in how technology impacts our economy, culture, and society
+bio: I am broadly interested in how technology impacts our economy, culture, and society.

 interests:
 - Computational Social Science